storacha/RFC/rfc/forge-demo-network.md

 ## Difference between the demo network and the staging network

 The _staging_ network (warm-staging) is updated on every commit to main.
 It ensures builds pass and infrastructure remains in a deployable state.
-It does not however, guarantee all systems in the network integrate well together.
+It does not, however, guarantee all systems in the network integrate well together.
 It may also contain partial functionality or breaking API changes that clients do not yet account for.

 ## Storage nodes